Vest Family Trust – how to wind up old Family Trust

 Who signs for the dead Appointor?
 Can her husband sign?
 Can we get the Trustee of the Family Trust to appoint the husband as the Appointor?

 Secondly, the husband is named as a separate type of person called a Supervisor.
 He is alive.
-Therefore, there are two people who need to sign as ‘controllers’ of the Family Trust?
+Therefore, two people need to sign as ‘controllers’ of the Family Trust?
 These are:

 2. husband (as Supervisor)?